Wrongful Termination Due to Illness in California: Laws, Employee Rights & Legal Options

 • Doctor’s notes showing medical necessity for leave or accommodation

-• Copies of your leave requests (FMLA/CFRA/PDL)
+• Copies of your leave requests, including FMLA, CFRA, or PDL

 • Emails or memos showing denial of accommodations